gd-arch/climator/README.md

 # climator

-A simple flutter application showcasing the use of open weather api
+A simple android application showcasing the use of open weather api written in flutter